baxtheman/redis-benchmark/presentation.md

 - max limit to memory usage by conf (f this limit is reached Redis will start to reply with an error)

+- SET / GET key with string value
+Strings, which can contain any data type, are considered binary safe and have a maximum length of 512MB

 ## Persistence

 - memory first, then disk snapshot

-- Redis cares to store them on disk, even if they are always served and modified into the server memory.
+- Redis cares to store data on disk, even if they are always served and modified into the server memory.
 This means that Redis is fast, but that is also non-volatile.

 - on-disk storage formats (RDB and AOF) don't need to be suitable for random access, so they are compact